Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 We start with the first part of our two part GLM - modeling the frequency of claims using a Poisson regression.
 Below, we give some background on why the Poisson family makes the most sense in this context.

 ### 2.1 Why Poisson distributions?
 For starters, Poisson distributions are typically used to model the number of events occuring in a fixed period of time when the events occur independently at a constant rate.
-In our case, we can think of motor insurance claims as the events, and a unit of exposure (a year) as the fixed period of time.
+In our case, we can think of motor insurance claims as the events, and a unit of exposure (i.e. a year) as the fixed period of time.

 To get more technical:

 We define:

 - $z$: number of claims